Consider in the following scenarios:

 Patients presenting with hemorrhage and trauma, to identify patients at increased risk for transfusion.

-- The use of the Shock Index has also been proposed in the setting of endotracheal intubation to help identify groups of patients at risk of post-intubation hypotension.
+Patients requiring endotracheal intubation, to help identify groups of patients at risk of post-intubation hypotension.

-- There are currently no well designed, prospective studies that validate the use of the Shock Index to guide resuscitative interventions.
+There are currently no large scale prospective studies validating the use of the Shock Index to guide resuscitative intervention.

-- Massive transfusion of blood products can be associated with significant risk if initiated on the wrong patient.
-Identifying patients at risk for massive transfusion can be difficult however, and a number of clinical decision scores such as the Shock Index are being investigated.
+Massive transfusion of blood products can be associated with significant risk if initiated on the wrong patient.
+Identifying patients at risk for massive transfusion can be difficult, and objective measures like the Shock Index can help.

 - Shown to be more sensitive than the ABC Score for Massive Transfusion (Schroll 2018).

 About the Creator

 Manuel Mutschler, MD, is a practicing physician in the Department of Trauma and Orthopedic Surgery at the Cologne-Merheim Medical Center, affiliated with University of Witten/Herdecke.
 He is an active researcher with interests including hypovolaemic and hemorrhagic shock.

 To view Dr. Manuel Mutschler's publications, visit PubMed